adinasarapu/adinasarapu.github.io/_pages/about.md

 2024
 <ul>
-<li><em>"An Exploratory, Randomized, Double-Blind Clinical Trial of Dipraglurant for Blepharospasm"</em> accepted in Movement Disorders.</li>
+<li><em>"An Exploratory, Randomized, Double-Blind Clinical Trial of Dipraglurant for Blepharospasm"</em> published in Movement Disorders.</li>
 </ul>

 2023